michaeljones/cookies/README.md

 2. Cream butter and sugars, once creamed, combine in the egg and vanilla.

-3. Sift in the flour and salt, then the chocolate chips.
+3. Sift in the flour and salt, then the oats & cocoa powder.

-4. Roll into lemon sized balls and then flatten out to about 2cm thick.
-The cookies don't melt down much during baking due to the flour content.
+4. Roll into golf-ball sized balls and place on the baking paper.

 5. Place on ungreased baking paper.
 Bake for 8 mins.